Fight the Fakes Alliance: Official statement to COVID-19 and falsified medical products

-Buying COVID-19 medical products from unknown, unauthorized online sellers or online pharmacies bears a high risk of purchasing falsified products.
+Buying COVID-19 medical products from unknown, unauthorized online sellers or online pharmacies bears an extremely high risk of purchasing substandard and falsified products.
 Using medical products that have not been approved for COVID-19 without medical supervision pose a significant risk to patient’s well-being and safety.

 We are not only fighting a virus, but also an infodemic.